hurenkam/ezkvm/README.md

 - ~~Drop priviledges where appropriate; Currently some use cases require qemu to run with root priviledges (e.g. pci passthrough), some other use cases refuse to run with root priviledges (Gtk ui).
 Also swtpm & lg client don't need to run with root priviledges.~~
+- Refactor config files and move them into config directory as done in poc branch
+  Todo:
+    - network
+    - storage
-- Merge improvements from the poc branch into the stable branch
+- Merge other improvements from the poc branch into the stable branch
 - Run macos using ezkvm (and create an example config file for it)
 - Check out proxmox OVMF patches so that a compatible OVMF can be provided through ezkvm
 - Create installers for popular distro's: